 Parents/guardians should notify the school as soon as they know their child/children will be absent.
 When a child returns to school, a note signed by the parent/guardian must be sent with the child stating the reason and dates for the absence to ensure the absences are recorded appropriately.
 The note is to be turned in to the front office.
 Students with a combined total of 10 unexcused absences must bring in a doctor’s note for any subsequent absences.

 An excused absence is one for which no negative consequence is assessed against the student.
 Students who are absent from school for a valid reason (medical or other emergency) are required to provide documentation from the doctor’s office.
 Supporting documents may be required by the school and requested from the parent/guardian.
 Students must bring to the school a written excuse on the day that he/she returns to school.
 The note must include the date or time and a legitimate reason for the absence.
 Approval of excused absences is made by the administration, but the student’s record is marked to reflect an absence per North Carolina law.

 Tardies and Early Release

 Students are expected to be in school on time each day and remain in school for the entire school day.
-Early release from school is approved in the event of a child’s illness, a medical appointment, or a death of immediate family member.
+Early release from school is approved in the event of a child’s illness, a medical appointment, or the death of an immediate family member.
 Parents/guardians must send documentation with their child when they return to school.
 Parents/guardians will come into the office to sign the student out for the day.
-Student drivers must have parent permission to sign out.
 If a student misses more than half of the class period in grades 6-12 the student will be counted absent for that class period.

 Attendance and Academics